Transition metal: Definition and classification

+Transition metals with lower or higher group numbers are described as 'earlier' or 'later', respectively.
+When described in a two-way classification scheme, early transition metals are on the left side of the d-block from group 3 to group 7.
+Late transition metals are on the right side of the d-block, from group 8 to 11 (or 12, if they are counted as transition metals).
+In an alternative three-way scheme, groups 3, 4, and 5 are classified as early transition metals, 6, 7, and 8 are classified as middle transition metals, and 9, 10, and 11 (and sometimes group 12) are classified as late transition metals.

 The heavy group 2 elements calcium, strontium, and barium do not have filled d-orbitals as single atoms, but are known to have d-orbital bonding participation in some compounds, and for that reason have been called "honorary" transition metals.
+The same is likely true of radium.

+The f-block elements La–Yb and Ac–No have chemical activity of the (n−1)d shell, but importantly also have chemical activity of the (n−2)f shell that is absent in d-block elements.
+Hence they are often treated separately as inner transition elements.

 Electronic configuration

 The general electronic configuration of the d-block atoms is [noble gas](n − 1)d0–10ns0–2np0–1.
-Here "[noble gas]" is the configuration of the last noble gas preceding the atom in question, and n is the highest principal quantum number of an occupied orbital in that atom.
-For example Ti (Z = 22) is in period 4 so that n = 4, the first 18 electrons have the same configuration of Ar at the end of period 3, and the overall configuration is [Ar]3d24s2.
+Here "[noble gas]" is the electronic configuration of the last noble gas preceding the atom in question, and n is the highest principal quantum number of an occupied orbital in that atom.
+For example, Ti (Z = 22) is in period 4 so that n = 4, the first 18 electrons have the same configuration of Ar at the end of period 3, and the overall configuration is [Ar]3d24s2.
 The period 6 and 7 transition metals also add core (n − 2)f14 electrons, which are omitted from the tables below.
 The p orbitals are almost never filled in free atoms (the one exception being lawrencium due to relativistic effects that become important at such high Z), but they can contribute to the chemical bonding in transition metal compounds.

 The Madelung rule predicts that the inner d orbital is filled after the valence-shell s orbital.
 The typical electronic structure of transition metal atoms is then written as [noble gas]ns2(n − 1)dm.
 This rule is approximate, but holds for most of the transition metals.
 Even when it fails for the neutral ground state, it accurately describes a low-lying excited state.

 The d subshell is the next-to-last subshell and is denoted as (n − 1)d subshell.
 The number of s electrons in the outermost s subshell is generally one or two except palladium (Pd), with no electron in that s sub shell in its ground state.
 The s subshell in the valence shell is represented as the ns subshell, e.g. 4s.
 In the periodic table, the transition metals are present in ten groups (3 to 12).